GovTechSG/purple-a11y-desktop/README.md

 Enter a custom width in pixels.
 Minimum width is 320px and maximum width is 1080px.

+## Accessibility Scan Results
+For details on which accessibility scan results trigger "Must Fix" / "Good to Fix" findings, you may refer to [Scan Issue Details](https://github.com/GovTechSG/purple-hats/blob/master/DETAILS.md).

 ## Additional Information on Data

 Purple HATS Desktop uses third-party open-source tools that may be downloaded over the Internet during the installation process of Purple HATS.
 Users should be aware of the libraries used by examining `package.json`.